 Many of us find ourselves in motivational slumps that we have to work to get out of.
 Sometimes it’s like a continuous cycle where we are motivated for a period of time, fall out and then have to build things back up again.

-Keep a positive attitude: There’s is nothing more powerful for self-motivation than the right attitude.
-You can’t choose or control your circumstance, but can choose your attitude towards your circumstances.
+There is nothing more powerful for self-motivation than the right attitude.
+You can’t choose or control your circumstance, but you can choose your attitude towards your circumstances.

 How I see this working is while you’re developing these mental steps, and utilizing them regularly, self-motivation will come naturally when you need it.